BatuUzun/Pool-Appointment-System/README.md

 * Here is my Pool-Appointment-System.

-* You can create an account and log in to system.
+* You can create an account and login to system.

 * You cannot create an account for Managers.